 - State why social and emotional competence is a protective factor that prevents abuse and neglect.

-- Use strategies that promote social and emotional competence in all children.
+- Use strategies that promote social and emotional competence in all school-age children.

-As a family child care provider, supporting social and emotional competence is a major part of your job.
-Appropriately, you will spend the bulk of your time with children promoting positive interactions, helping solve problems, and responding to intense emotions.
-You are promoting positive social and emotional skills in every interaction you have with a child.
-Evidence suggests that social-emotional competence contributes significantly to skills in other domains, like cognitive development and physical development.
+As a school-age staff member, supporting social and emotional competence is a major part of your job.
+Appropriately, we spend the bulk of our time with children promoting positive interactions, helping solve problems, and responding to intense emotions.
+We are promoting positive social and emotional skills in every interaction we have with a child.
+Recent reviews of research suggest that focusing on social and emotional competence in school-age programs (i.e., out-of-school time) increases children’s self-perceptions, positive social behaviors, and academic achievement.
+It also results in a significant reduction in problem behavior.
 Researchers at the Center for the Study of Social Policy found an additional benefit of such an emphasis on social and emotional competence: It decreased the amount of child abuse and neglect in families.
-Parents with children in exemplary programs reported that the skills their children learned that related to anger management and violence prevention directly affected the way parents and children interacted.
+Parents with children in exemplary programs reported that the skills their children learned related to anger management and violence prevention directly affected the way parents and children interacted.
 When children expressed their emotions appropriately, parents began to see their children differently.

-What does this have to do with preventing child abuse and neglect in family child care settings?
+What does this have to do with preventing child abuse and neglect in center settings?
 The answer is simple: when you see each interaction as an opportunity to build a positive relationship, you are more likely to view children positively.
 You are more likely to see behaviors as communication:

-- The 4-year-old who is “tattling” on another child is saying, “We need your help.”
+- The 6-year-old who is “tattling” on another child is saying, “We need your help.”

 - The 9-year-old who tells you long stories about his favorite video game is saying, “Please pay attention to me.”

 - The 11-year-old who throws a soccer ball over the fence after missing a goal is saying, “I’m frustrated.”